Table of Contents

 What are the cautions while taking Ashwagandha?

-Some studies contraindicate use of Ashwagandha (spasmolytic activity on the uterus) during pregnancy.
+Some studies contraindicate the use of Ashwagandha (spasmolytic activity on the uterus) during pregnancy.

 Do not take this herb with other sedatives or anti-anxiety drugs.